In this Article:

-Taurus is a company based in Brazil, but with growing interests here in the good ol’ U.S. They are building a 200,000 square foot plant and headquarters in Bainbridge, Georgia.
+Taurus is a company based in Brazil, but with growing interests in the U.S., They are building a 200,000-square-foot plant and headquarters in Bainbridge, Georgia.
 Until this facility is completed, their U.S. base will remain in Miami, Florida.
 You can read more about the history of Taurus in my review of the Spectrum .380.
-It makes for interesting reading, especially when you figure that Smith & Wesson and Beretta were both players in that history…

 S&W and Beretta